EdwinVW/dapr-traffic-control/README.md

     > Alternatively you can also run the `start-selfhosted.ps1` script.

-10. Open new command-shell.
+1. Open a new command-shell.

-11. Change the current folder to the `src/Simulation` folder of this repo.
+1. Change the current folder to the `src/Simulation` folder of this repo.

-12. Execute the following command to run the **Simulation**:
+1. Execute the following command to run the **Simulation**:

      ```console
      dotnet run